Isamot Kol: The New 52

 Isamot is part of an army of Green Lanterns sent to fight an army of genocidal warriors.
 Their first Lantern victims include Siram and Bboc.
 This hits Isamot especially hard, as the two were part of his recruit class.
 In fighting the warriors, Isamot is sucked through a dimensional breach to their homeworld.
-He loses all of his limbs but this is something he can recover from in time.
+He loses all of his limbs, but this is something he can recover from in time.
 He survives this and becomes a prisoner of war with several Lanterns until another force led by Guy Gardner rescues everyone.
 Isamot rejoins a squad backed up by a veteran team of Lanterns called the 'Mean Machine'.
 They learn the army were former caretakers of the Lantern Corps actual lanterns, until the removal of them devastated the army's home world.
 Isamot and his allies, using the murder of two Sciencell prisoners, breaks the morale of the genocidal army and ultimately defeats them.
 Later after Salaak and Kilowog discovered the Guardian's plans for the Third Army, Isamot was among the trusted members that Kilowog contacted and recruited to oppose the Guardians and later fought alongside his comrades against the Third Army.
 The Third Army was the Guardian's plans to turn every person in the galaxy into obedient slaves.
 This is neutralized when Sinestro kills most of the original Guardians.

 Later, Isamot is seen fighting alongside fellow Lanterns to protect the Indigo Tribe from the forces of the New Gods.
 He later becomes a prisoner of those entities along with many of his Corps.

 As with most Green Lanterns, Isamot Kol became lost in the universe proceeding this one.
 He is seen safely with a small squadron of other Lanterns, having seen the beacon Mogo sent out.
 Isamot is later seen with the reformed, struggling Corps, rescuing Xudarians from Starro.
-After answering what seems to be a pointless emergency call, Isamot and Sarn find a heretofore unknown Guardian allied with the current Green Lanterns of Earth.
-They are later tasked by current Corps Leader John Stewart to return and fetch the Guardian and the Earth Lanterns back to Mogo.
+After answering what seems to be a pointless emergency call, Isamot and Sarn find an unknown Guardian allied with the current Green Lanterns of Earth.
+Corps leader John Stewart later tasks them with returning the Guardian and the Earth Lanterns to Mogo.

 Infinite Frontier

-In the Green Lantern series (2021), during the events of Oa's hosting of the United Planets Conclave and the subsequent attack upon Oa, Isamot was among the many Green Lanterns assigned to stay in the known sector population.
-Because of this, he was on Oa when the destruction of the Corps Battery occurred.
-Due to the explosion, several Green Lanterns lost their lives.
-Isamot was counted amongst the dead.
+In the Green Lantern series (2021), Isamot Kol is on Oa when the Green Lantern Central Power Battery explodes, killing him and many other Lanterns.